DigitalPhonetics/adviser/README.rst

 Support
 =======
-You can ask questions by sending emails to adviser-support@ims.uni-stuttgart.de
+You can ask questions by sending emails to <adviser-support@ims.uni-stuttgart.de>.

-You can also post bug reports and feature requests (only) in GitHub issues.
-Make sure to read our guidelines first.
+You can also post bug reports and feature requests in GitHub issues.

 .. _home:how_to_cite: